-The bright color and peppery flavor of watercress adds a touch of green goodness to a classic soup.
-Usually a dairy-based soup, it’s easy to make vegan leek and potato soup by simply swapping in plant-based milk.
+The bright color and peppery flavor of watercress adds a touch of green goodness to this delicious vegan potato soup recipe.
+Traditionally dairy-based, it’s easy to make this classic a vegan leek and potato soup by simply swapping in plant-based milk.

 Oat milk or cashew milk are my favorites for this soup because of their creaminess.
 If you can make this soup the a couple of hours before, or the night before it’s needed, so much the better — the flavors improve from standing overnight.
 But if you need to serve it just after it’s made, that’s more than fine.